 San Thome Basilica is one of the three known churches in the world built over the tomb of an apostle of Jesus.
 The other two are St Peter’s Basilica in Vatican City and Santiago de Compostela Cathedral in Galicia, Spain.
 Its present-day structure was built by the Portuguese over the tomb of Thomas the Apostle.
 The Rib vault ceiling of this church is made of teak wood and built with 16 windows and 34 stained glass.
 The main stained glass of this church represents “Saint Thomas Touching The Wound Of Jesus Christ”.

 10. House of God of Our Lady of the Rosary, Kunkuri

 Listed among the biggest churches in India, Kunkuri Church is located in the Jashpur district in Chhattisgarh state.
-It was built by late religious administrator Stanislas Tiggo.
+It was built by the late religious administrator Stanislas Tiggo.
 Brother Joseph Toppo started developing this church.
 After his death, Fr.
 Manuinsant SJ continued the development of this church.
-In 1979, it was inaugurated by late Bishop Francis Ekka.
+In 1979, it was inaugurated by the late Bishop Francis Ekka.
 God of Our Lady Of The Rosary is under the care of the Roman Catholic Diocese of Jashpur.

 We hope you liked this collection of the 10 biggest churches in India.
 We might have missed several names that you might have in mind.
 If you have visited a church that you think deserves to be on this list, you can suggest us on social media.